jwilger/freepg_guide/en/01-Introduction/02-Core-Mechanic.md

 failing to climb a wall usually means falling (and because falling often hurts) Boffin the Bold will take damage equal to the difficulty target minus John's roll, i.e. `14 - 8 = 6` for 6 points of damage.

+### Bonuses and Penalties ###

+Various items throughout the game can either provide a bonus or enact a penalty on a player's roll.
+See the chapter on [Combat](#combat) to learn how weapons and armor affect combat rolls, the chapter on [Skill Checks](#skill-checks) to learn how non-combat actions can be affected, and the chapter on [Character Movement](#character-movement) to learn how bonuses and penalties are applied to movement during a player's turn.